CLI Scripting

 // 6.
 Verify — lint and screenshot

-const lint = await xlsx.lint(wb, { rangeAddresses: [summary.address] })
+const lint = await xlsx.lint(wb, { rangeAddresses: [table.address] })

-await xlsx.previewStyles(wb, summary.address)
+await xlsx.previewStyles(wb, table.address)

-return { updated: revenue.address, downstream: downstream.cells.length,
+return { updated: q4Revenue.address, downstream: downstream.cells.length,

-warnings: lint.diagnostics }
+preview, warnings: lint.diagnostics }

 Access tracking